Verdicts and Settlements

 Attorneys Jim Bordas and Jason Causey took on a large national lender, Quicken Loans, in the matter styled Brown v.
 Quicken Loans, Inc., et. al. The case began when Bordas and Bordas set out to defend Lourie Jefferson and Monique Brown from foreclosure proceedings initiated by their mortgage lender, Quicken Loans.
 During the course of this defense, Bordas & Bordas discovered abusive and predatory conduct on the part of Quicken Loans.
 Bordas & Bordas filed a twelve-count Complaint on behalf of Ms. Jefferson and Ms. Brown detailing predatory lending practices against Quicken Loans and its appraiser in the Circuit Court of Ohio County, West Virginia.

-Circuit Court Judge Arthur M. Recht of Ohio County, W.Va. concluded an 8-day trial that spanned 17 months by awarding punitive damages, attorney fees and costs to these Wheeling homeowners.
+Circuit Court Judge Arthur M. Recht of Ohio County, W.Va. concluded an 8-day trial that spanned 17 months by awarding punitive damages, attorney fees and costs in the amount of $2.7 million to these Wheeling homeowners.
+This award brought the total verdict in the case against Quicken Loans, Inc. to over $3 million.
 Bordas & Bordas also obtained a settlement for a confidential amount with the real estate appraiser.
 The case encapsulates much of what lead to the collapse of the housing market and economy as a whole.
 In particular, the Court found the lending practices of Quicken Loans to be unconscionable based in part upon Quicken's utilization of a highly inflated appraisal in making the loan.
 The Court went on to find that Quicken Loans defrauded the homeowners by misleading them into paying excessive loan origination fees; falsely promising to favorably refinance the loan in the near future; and concealing an enormous balloon payment from its own borrowers.The Court's order and award may be viewed by clicking the following links: here and here.

-In Marshall, Nationwide Insurance offered a minimal amount to settle a case involving soft-tissue injuries sustained by two women in a wreck on Route 7 in Belmont County.
-Nationwide refused the Plaintiffs' reasonable demand to simply settle for the policy limits per person.
-When Nationwide refused to step up to the plate and protect its insured with a reasonable settlement offer, Chris Regan and Zak Zatezalo tried the case to a successful excess verdict before Common Pleas Court Judge Jennifer Sargus.
+In Marshall, Nationwide Insurance offered only $32,500.00 to settle a case involving soft-tissue injuries sustained by two women in a wreck on Route 7 in Belmont County.
+Nationwide refused the Plaintiffs' reasonable demand to simply settle for the policy limits of $100,000.00 per person.
+When Nationwide refused to step up to the plate and protect its insured with a reasonable settlement offer, Chris Regan and Zak Zatezalo tried the case to a successful excess verdict of $235,000.00 before Common Pleas Court Judge Jennifer Sargus.

 Lemasters was a bad faith insurance practices case wherein Nationwide Mutual Insurance Company was found to have unreasonably and unlawfully delayed the settlement of an underinsured motorists benefits claim.
-The case was handled by Jamie Bordas, Chris Regan and Michelle Marinacci.
+The jury assessed $400,000.00 in compensatory damages and $200,000.00 in punitive damages in a case handled by Jamie Bordas, Chris Regan and Michelle Marinacci.
 A further award of attorney's fees remains pending.

 Robinson involved allegations that a carbon black company had knowingly polluted a rural community.
 Residents experienced carbon black soot and ash on and in their homes.
 Toxic gases associated with the release of carbon black were connected in the medical literature with a variety of adverse health conditions experienced by the Plaintiffs, who presented claims on behalf of dozens of local children and nine claims of wrongful death.
 This major toxic tort litigation involving over 170 claimants in the Ohio Valley settled confidentially after four days of mediation in 2008.

-A Wetzel County jury deliberated for about forty-five minutes before returning a wrongful death verdict to the surviving children and estate of Elizabeth Karpacs in January 2008.
-The verdict was the second decision against Dr. Anandhi Murthy obtained by Bordas & Bordas, PLLC, in ten months.
+A Wetzel County jury deliberated for about forty-five minutes before returning a wrongful death verdict of $4,000,000.00 to the surviving children and estate of Elizabeth Karpacs in January 2008.
+The verdict was the second multi-million dollar decision against Dr. Anandhi Murthy obtained by Bordas & Bordas, PLLC, in ten months.
 Geoffrey Brown, lead counsel for the Karpacs family, explained that the major verdict was well-justified, in light of the doctor's failure to treat a life-threatening condition and decision to leave the hospital despite that condition.
 Attorney Christopher J. Regan, also of Bordas & Bordas, tried the case on behalf of the Plaintiff along with Mr. Brown.
+The verdict included awards of $1,000,000.00 to each of Mrs. Karpacs' three surviving children, as well as $1,000,000.00 for the deceased's estate.
 The trial was presided over by Wetzel County Circuit Judge Mark Karl.

-In October of 2007, Scott Blass tried this car wreck case to a jury verdict in Wetzel County, W.Va.
+In October of 2007, Scott Blass tried this car wreck case to a jury verdict of approximately $8,300,000.00 in Wetzel County, W.Va.
 Bordas & Bordas, PLLC, represented the surviving family members of Charles "Chick" Clegg who was killed in a wreck that resulted from a drunk driver crossing the center line and striking Clegg's vehicle.
 Mr. Clegg left behind a wife, three children and grandchildren.
 A co-Defendant, Daimler-Chrysler was dismissed from the case before trial after reaching a settlement with the Clegg family.
-The jury awarded substantial damages, including a rare finding that the Defendant should pay punitive damages.
+The jury awarded substantial damages, including a rare finding that the Defendant should pay punitive damages and the verdict is believed to be among the highest awards ever for a case involving a single death in Wetzel County.
 Despite multiple prior DUIs, the Defendant, Geiser, was granted car insurance by Prudential.

 - Defrauded the Plaintiff; as found by the jury by clear and convincing evidence;